mjbrusso/game2dboard/README.md

 To play sounds in the game, use my [audioplayer package](https://github.com/mjbrusso/AudioPlayer).

 **audioplayer** is a cross platform Python 3 package for playing sounds (mp3, wav, ...).
-It provides the key features of an audio player, such as opening a media file, playing (loop/block), pausing, resuming, stopping, and setting the playback volume.
+It provides the key features of an player, such as opening a media file, playing (loop/block), pausing, resuming, stopping, and setting the playback volume.

 ```python
 from audioplayer import AudioPlayer